 - Lead a team of engineers and also train apprentices.

-Training and licencing for commercial electricians
+Training and licencing for commercial electrical worker

 In class, they learn electrical theories, blueprint reading, first aid treatment, electrical regulations, and safety measures.
 After the apprenticeship program, the aspiring commercial electrician becomes a journeyman electrician.